FalkorDB/docs/design/index.md

 5) "Neil Brown,1.000000"
 ```

-## The Theory: Ideas behind RedisGraph
+## The Theory: Ideas behind FalkorDB

 ### Representation

-RedisGraph uses sparse adjacency matrices to represent graphs.
+FalkorDB uses sparse adjacency matrices to represent graphs.
 As directed relationship connecting source node S to destination node T is
 recorded within an adjacency matrix M, by setting M's S,T entry to 1 (M[S,T]=1).
 As a rule of thumb, matrix rows represent source nodes while matrix columns represent destination nodes.

-Every graph stored within RedisGraph has at least one matrix, referred to as THE adjacency matrix (relation-type agnostic).
+Every graph stored within FalkorDB has at least one matrix, referred to as THE adjacency matrix (relation-type agnostic).
 In addition, every relation with a type has its own dedicated matrix.
 Consider a graph with two relationships types:

 1. visits
 2. friend